 Posted by Willy Franzen on October 31, 2009.
-Positions below updated every five minutes.
+Jobs updated daily.

 Happy Halloween!
 Yesterday we took a look at Mars and talked about Halloween candy, but today we’re going to take a different tack.
 Since we’re told from an early age that candy will rot our teeth, I figure that Halloween is the perfect time to discuss a dental non-profit.
 It’s also appropriate because many people would consider the dentist to be way scarier than even the most deranged Halloween costume.
 After a little searching, I came across Children’s Dental Health Project.
 They’re a relatively small Washington, DC based non-profit organization that “advances policies that improve children’s access to oral health.”
 Now, this definitely does not mean that I think that anyone should give out toothbrushes for Halloween, but make sure you brush after eating all that candy.